remarkjs/remark-lint/doc/create-a-custom-rule.md

 }
 ```

-Then, in our `package.json`, let's add the following script, which will process all the markdown file within our project:
+Then, in our `package.json`, add the following script to process all the markdown files in our project:

 ```json
 "scripts": {